 Figure 5.
 The average confusion matrices for the feed-forward NN with output averaging across all subjects.
 The value in cell (i,j) of the matrix is the percent of examples from class i that were labeled as class j; values along the diagonal indicate correctly classified examples while the rest indicate incorrectly classified examples.
 The color of the cell indicates deviation from chance probability (16.7%); greener cells indicating values above chance, and redder cells indicating values below chance.

 It is clear from Figure 4 that not all sessions performed equally well.
 Even for the same subject, session performance varied significantly.
 We found that the average confidence (i.e., the probability of the chosen label) returned by the NN was very significantly correlated (R2 = 0.98; negligible p) with the network’s cross-validated performance (Figure 6).
-The confidence measure was calculated without knowledge of the labels and thus provides a measure of the quality of the data being classified.
+The confidence measure was calculated without knowledge of the labels and thus provides a measure of the quality of the data being classified as well as an estimate for how well the NN has estimated the joint probability distribution.